 "Air Battle Dunkirk 26May-3 June 1940" by Norman Franks

 "The Battle of France - Then and Now" by Peter D. Cornwall is an exhaustive reference for combat losses by all the air forces involved.

 "Flypast" magazine March 2007 has an article "Hard Rocs" giving details of Roc operations over Dunkirk.

-Full details of two of the books mentioned on this page - Alexander McKee's "Strike from the Sky", Peter C Smiths "Skua!" and Eric Browns "Wings of the Navy" can be found on the Bibliography page.
+Details of three of the books mentioned on this page - Alexander McKee's "Strike from the Sky", Peter C Smiths "Skua!" and Eric Browns "Wings of the Navy" can be found on the